Mobile Menu with Dropdown Icons

 1. Provide Reassurance

 A new school year can be an anxiety-inducing time for adolescents, especially those who are starting at a new school or transitioning from middle school to high school.
 The teenage years are also a challenging and confusing time from an emotional perspective.
-Your son’s body image might have changed drastically over the summer due to puberty.
-He may also be worried about his ability to make friends, maintain good grades or excel in his favorite extracurricular activities.
+Your teen’s body image might have changed drastically over the summer due to puberty.
+They may also be worried about their ability to make friends, maintain good grades, or excel in their favorite extracurricular activities.

 While teenagers may not mention their concerns to you, that doesn’t make them any less real or valid.
-Once you understand what your son is nervous about, you can proactively help him tackle those fears, instead of trying to dismiss them or sweep them under the rug.
-For example, if your child is anxious about his ability to fit in and get along with others, remind him of times he has successfully made friends in the past, or suggest fun ways he could meet new people who share his interests.
+Once you understand what your teen is nervous about, you can proactively help them tackle those fears, instead of trying to dismiss them or sweep them under the rug.
+For example, if your child is anxious about their ability to fit in and get along with others, remind them of times they have successfully made friends in the past, or suggest fun ways they could meet new people who share their interests.

 2. Develop a New Routine and Study Habits